 Actual results may differ from estimates under different assumptions or conditions.
 Estimates routinely require adjustments based on changing circumstances and new or more accurate information.
 In the opinion of management, the most critical accounting estimates under IFRS are those that require management to make estimates and assumptions that affect the reported amounts related to accounting for estimated impairment of goodwill, income taxes and pension benefits, long-lived assets, revenue recognition and recognition of deferred tax assets.
-For a full description of all accounting policies, see Note 3 to Annual Audited Financial Statements included in this offering memorandum.
+For a full description of all accounting policies, see Note 3 of Annual Audited Financial Statements.